 About

-Join us for the second installment of the Jumping Rivers Shiny in Production conference!
+Join us for the fourth installment of the Jumping Rivers Shiny in Production conference!

-Hosted in the centre of Newcastle Upon Tyne, UK, this conference will delve into the world of {shiny} and other web based R packages.
+Hosted in the centre of Newcastle Upon Tyne, UK, this conference will delve into the world of {shiny} and other web-focused R packages.

 Whether you’re a seasoned {shiny} user who wants to network and share knowledge, someone who’s just getting started and wants to learn from the experts, or anybody in between, if you’re interested in {shiny}, this conference is for you.